zombocom/rack-timeout/doc/settings.md

 Rack::Timeout has 4 settings, each of which impacts when Rack::Timeout will raise an exception, and which type of exception will be raised.

+Additionally there is a [demo app](https://github.com/zombocom/rack_timeout_demos) that shows the impact of changing settings and how the library behaves when a timeout is hit.

 ### Service Timeout

 `service_timeout` is the most important setting.